Language for Business and Technology: Korea

 • KOR 3693: Exploring Modern Korea.
 (Required)

-• KOR 4692: Korean Industry: K-entertainment, K-Food, K-Beauty (Optional but strongly recommended)
+• KOR 4692: Korean Industry: K-entertainment, K-Food, K-Beauty (Optional; Recommended for ML majors)

 Third-Year